alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ```

 it pushes the memory address of the next instruction onto the stack, and then jumps to `func1`.
-As a consequence, before executing any instruction in `func1`, the top of the stack contains this address, so `rsp` points to this value.
+As a consequence, before executing any instructions in `func1`, the top of the stack contains this address, so `rsp` points to this value.

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-call.png)

-And after the stack frame of `func1` is formed, the stack looks like this:
+After the stack frame of `func1` is formed, the stack looks like this:

 ![the stack](https://s3-us-west-1.amazonaws.com/holbertonschool/medias/stack-func1-3.png)

 ## Wrapping everything up

-Given what we just learned, we can directly the value of `rbp` to access all our local variables, as well as the saved `rbp` value on the stack and the return address values of our functions.
+Given what we just learned, we can directly [what did you want to say here?] the value of `rbp` to access all our local variables, as well as the saved `rbp` value on the stack and the return address values of our functions.

-To do so in C, we ca use:
+To do so in C, we can use:

 ```c
 	register long rsp asm ("rsp");